 Phosphat ist ein essentieller Nahrungsbestandteil, der zusammen mit Calcium für die Festigkeit der Knochen sorgt.
 Eine präzise Kontrolle der Kalzium- und Phosphatkonzentration im Extrazellulärraum erfolgt durch Parathormon und aktiviertes Vitamin D. Neuere Forschung zeigt, dass der Fibroblastenwachstumsfaktor 23 (FGF23) und sein Korezeptor Klotho wichtige Regulatoren des Phosphathaushalts sind.
 Erhöhte FGF23-Bildung tritt unter bestimmten pathophysiologischen Bedingungen auf, während Klotho schützende Effekte auf Organe hat.
 Der Vortrag beleuchtet die Funktionen von FGF23 und Klotho sowie eigene Forschungsarbeiten, die zeigen, dass FGF23 mehr ist als nur ein Knochenhormon.

-We will be delighted to welcome you to the lectures in the coming winter semester which will take place on the following days:
+We will be delighted to welcome you back to the lectures in the coming winter semester which will take place on the following days:

 November 13, 2025 | December 11, 2025 | January 29, 2026.